 4. Not Only In Your Nightmares

 This is not merely beautifully wicked; it’s also unique among marine life and instrumental to their existence.
-The moray eel is the only animal, fish or otherwise, known to have this added dental capacity.
+Less developed pharyngeal anatomy is found in other fish, but the moray eel is one of the only species that uses its added dental capacity in this way.
 Since we know they descended from other fish, they must have gradually evolved this mechanism over time in response to their narrowing frame.
-To ward off any appeals in the name of irreducible complexity, pharyngeal structures appear in embryos (on a much smaller scale) and other fish, and their development is determined by physiological necessity.
 Were it not for this adaptation, the moray eel would not exist today, certainly not in its current form.